MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="keywords"></a>Schlüsselwörter

 #### <a name="keyword_india_aadhar"></a>Keyword_india_aadhar
+- aadhaar
-- Aadhar
+- aadhar
-- Aadhaar
+- aadhar #
-- UID
+- uid
 - आधार
+- uidai

 ## <a name="indonesia-identity-card-ktp-number"></a>Indonesien Personalausweisnummer (KTP)